 So, will you join us?

-- Join our mailing list to receive invitations to each Conversation.
-You’ll also get a download of the collective wisdom we gather from every event.
+Join our mailing list to receive invitations to each Conversation.
+Spaces are limited to 50 per episode and we curate the guests in the room to ensure a diverse mix of perspectives, experience and sectors.
+By signing up you’ll also get a download of the collective wisdom we gather from every event.

 Brought together innovators to accelerate the development of new and innovative robust oxygen concentrators in low-resource settings